Sentiment and Emotion

 a.aro | Voice emotional arousal (0.0 to 1.0, where 1.0 is maximum arousal) |

 The audio.voice_emotion detection has occurrences (occs) indicating the time segments where voice emotion was detected.
+The per-second val and aro values are computed for the mixed audio track, not separately per diarized speaker.

 Comparison of Sentiment Types